 Community College of Aurora Spring 2021 Semester Plan

-Most spring 2021 classes at the Community College of Aurora will once again be offered online/remotely.
+Most spring 2021 classes at the Community College of Aurora are being offered online/remotely.
 This decision was made for two main reasons: 1) We want you to be able to continue your education safely, and 2) we want to do everything we can to minimize stress and disruption in your lives.
 Rather than start in-person and possibly have to transition to an online/remote format later in the semester, or vice versa, we want to give you a consistent and certain learning environment.
 This, we believe, is as important as anything for you and your families in these challenging times.
 The most important thing to note is that you’ll still receive the same high-quality instruction from the same high-quality instructors … the content will just be delivered in a different way.

 We understand that times are tough and want to do everything we can to help you either continue or start your college education.
-Please read on to learn more about how to apply to CCA, registration information, tuition-assistance opportunities, the three class types that will be offered in the spring, CCA’s on-campus health and safety protocols, and the support services you can expect as a spring student at CCA.
+Please read on to learn more about how to apply to CCA, registration information, the three class types that will be offered in the spring, CCA’s on-campus health and safety protocols, and the support services you can expect as a spring student at CCA.

 In the meantime, if you have any questions about anything not addressed below, CCA is hosting informational Zoom sessions every week.
 You can sign up for one—or more—of those Zoom sessions here.
 CCA's Academic Affairs team also held a Q&A Zoom session on November 2 to address some frequently asked questions about the spring semester.
 You can watch a recording of that Zoom session here.

 A variety of virtual and in-person services will be offered throughout the semester.
 If you have any questions about anything, teams across CCA are holding weekly Zoom sessions to help get you the information you need.
 You can learn more about those Zoom sessions here.